USS John W. Thomason: Korea War

 The destroyer operated off the California coast for the remainder of 1952, then sailed once more for Korea 21 February 1953.
 Formosa Patrol duty alternated with carrier task force operations off North Korea.
 John W. Thomason arrived at Wonsan harbor on 2 July; while firing at shore targets five days later, she received numerous shrapnel hits in a duel with enemy batteries.
 Maneuvering in the restricted waters, Commander Ratliff returned the fire until three batteries had been silenced.
 She continued to operate off Wonsan until the armistice on 27 July, and after a brief stay in Japan arrived at San Diego on 22 September 1953.

-From 1954-1956 John W. Thomason returned to the now-familiar waters off Korea and in the Formosa Strait, serving with the 7th Fleet.
+From 1954 to 1956 John W. Thomason returned to the now-familiar waters off Korea and in the Formosa Strait, serving with the 7th Fleet.
 The first half of 1957 was spent in readiness exercises off San Diego.
 John W. Thomason then sailed on 29 July for a cruise which took her to Pago Pago, Auckland, and Manus.
 Upon arrival at Yokosuka on 7 September 1957 she resumed operations in the Formosa Straits and antisubmarine exercises with 7th Fleet ships.
 The ship returned to San Diego 8 January 1958, and conducted maneuvers off California and Hawaii.

 In March 1959, John W. Thomason entered Long Beach Naval Shipyard as the prototype ship for the new Fleet Rehabilitation and Modernization (FRAM) program.
 During this extensive repair and modernization period she received a helicopter deck and hangar aft, variable depth sonar, the latest electronic equipment, and many improvements in living and working spaces.
 The conversion was followed by extensive trials and local training operations.
 As the new flagship of Destroyer Division 72, she sailed on 8 March 1961 for 7th Fleet duty.
 After further operation John W. Thomason sailed to San Diego, arriving 18 September 1961.